 - 1. The required critical area buffers for WDFW Type S waters shall be considered shoreline buffers, as established by SMP Table 4-1: Shoreline Buffers. - 2.
 The buffers for all other critical areas shall be established in accordance with the standards found in SMP Appendix 2: Critical Areas Regulations. - 3.
-New uses and development that are not water-dependent, water-related, or water-enjoyment, accessory to water-dependent, water-related, or water-enjoyment uses or development, or that do not facilitate public access to waters of the state generally will not be authorized in shoreline buffers, except those uses and activities allowed in Section 4.04.02(D)(1). - 4.
+New uses and development that are not water-dependent, water-related, or waterenjoyment, accessory to water-dependent, water-related, or water-enjoyment uses or development, or that do not facilitate public access to waters of the state generally will not be authorized in shoreline buffers, except those uses and activities allowed in Section 4.04.02(D)(1).
+Some uses or developments not meeting the criteria above may be authorized through issuance of a shoreline variance. - 4.
 SMP Table 4-1: Shoreline Buffers establishes shoreline buffers by shoreline environment designation. - 5.
 Shoreline buffers are measured landward from the OHWM in a horizontal direction perpendicular to the OHWM. - 6.
 "N/A" in SMP Table 4-1: Shoreline Buffers means the requirement is not applicable. - 7.
 Subcategories for types of uses or activities include the following terms: - a.
 Water-dependent means a use that cannot exist in any other location and is dependent on the water due to the intrinsic nature of its operations, such as a port or sewer outfall. - b.
 Water-related means a use that is not intrinsically dependent on a waterfront location but whose economic viability is dependent upon a waterfront location, such as a fish processing plant or a sewer treatment plant. - c.
 Water-enjoyment means a recreational use or other use that facilitates public access to the shoreline as a primary characteristic of the use.
 Examples include public trails, golf courses, parks, etc. - d.
 Non-water-oriented means everything else: a grocery store, etc.

 - 8. The minimum shoreline buffer from the OHWM for a particular use is determined by finding the use and the most appropriate subcategory row and then finding the intersection with the appropriate shoreline environment designation column. - 9.
-Structural (building) setbacks of 15 feet are required from the landward edge of the shoreline buffer.
-Structural (building) setbacks are used to protect the shoreline buffer from disturbance during construction and from the impacts related to use of a structure.
+Building setbacks according to the applicable zoning district are required from the landward edge of the shoreline buffer.
+Building setbacks are used to protect the shoreline buffer from disturbance during construction and from the impacts related to use of a structure.